UrbanRuralSystems/ur-scape/Paper/paper.md

 # Summary

-The growing technical sophistication of city planning software [@Bettencourt:2010][@Batty:2013] has produced increasingly specialised work flows that tend to alientate, rather than engage, stakeholders [@Batty:2021; @Barns:2019; @Yap:2022].
-This contradicts the basic purpose of such software – or Planning Support Systems (PSS) – to improve the sustainability and long-term resilience of cities by harnessing increasing volumes of digital data to encourage greater stakeholder participation in city-making processes [@Maliene:2011] [@Flacke:2020; @Geertman:2009; @Danbi:2014; @Zwick:2010; @Steinitz:2012; @Richthofen:2022].
+The growing technical sophistication of city planning software [@Bettencourt:2010],[@Batty:2013] has produced increasingly specialised work flows that tend to alientate, rather than engage, stakeholders [@Batty:2021], [@Barns:2019], [@Yap:2022].
+This contradicts the basic purpose of such software – or Planning Support Systems (PSS) – to improve the sustainability and long-term resilience of cities by harnessing increasing volumes of digital data to encourage greater stakeholder participation in city-making processes [@Maliene:2011], [@Flacke:2020], [@Geertman:2009], [@Danbi:2014], [@Zwick:2010], [@Haddad:2012], [@Richthofen:2022].

 The disconnection of data from stakeholder is especially debilitating for rapidly urbanising regions in Asia and Africa.
-Cities in these regions are growing at unprecedented rates (UN 2018) and typically mix both formal and informal, urban and rural land-uses.
+Cities in these regions are growing at unprecedented rates [UN:2018] and typically mix both formal and informal, urban and rural land-uses.
 The uneven, dynamic and ambiguous settlement patterns that result are not always readily described with definitive, boundary-oriented and line-based graphical conventions.
 The policy makers, developers, investors, civil society actors, academics and the general public here urgently need access to reliable data in appropriate formats to support the planning of their cities and regions.

 # Statement of need